Cleaning can be a tricky and tiring task. If you ever find yourself thinking, “there must be an easier way”, you’re not alone.

 Losing an earring or any other tiny object can be devastating, especially if it gets lost in the vacuum.
-But having to dig through the disposable bag or container can be a messy job.
-Frankly, most of us wouldn’t attempt it and when we do, we often give up too soon.
+Digging through the disposable bag or container can be a messy job.
+Frankly, most of us wouldn’t attempt it, and when we do, we often give up too soon.

-Luckily, with this super smart hack, you won’t have to say goodbye to tiny lost objects.
-When vacuuming the area where you lost the missing item, place a stocking over the nozzle of the vacuum.
-Secure the tights or stockings with an elastic band so it won’t fall off.
+Luckily, you won’t have to say goodbye to tiny lost objects with this super smart hack.
+When vacuuming the area where you lost the missing item, place a stocking over the vacuum’s nozzle.
+Secure the tights or stockings with an elastic band so they won’t fall off.

-As you vacuum the area, dust will be sucked through the tights, but your lost earring will be caught.
+As you vacuum the area, the hoover will suck dust through the tights, but your lost earring will be caught.
 Simply collect the item and keep cleaning.

 2. DIY Crevice Tool